franspaco/Cmessenger/README.md

 ## Running the program

-When the software is build it produces two separate executables:
+When the software is built it produces two separate executables:

 * msg_server
 * msg_client